Preparation of the SU(3) Lattice Yang-Mills Vacuum with Variational Quantum Methods: Single Plaquette

 \subsection{Hardware Implementation}

 The discussion in the previous section suggests that VQE should be capable of preparing the vacuum state for a single plaquette.
 However, existing quantum hardware suffers from the effects of noise and imperfect gate implementations.
+This will have an impact on how VQE performs in practice.
 To understand how near-term hardware will perform in the simulation of SU(3) lattice Yang-Mills theory, IBM's {\tt Manila} superconducting quantum processor was used to perform a VQE calculation for a single plaquette \cite{ibmManila}.

-The single plaquette possesses a CP symmetry that guarantees that the amplitude of a given representation in the vacuum wavefunction will be the same as the amplitude of the conjugate representation.
+The SU(3) lattice Yang-Mills Hamiltonian possesses a CP symmetry that guarantees that the amplitude of a given representation in the vacuum wavefunction will be the same as the amplitude of the conjugate representation.
 In principle, this symmetry can be used to restrict the state preparation circuit used in VQE which will reduce the number of free parameters.
 However, in the presence of noise and imperfect gate implementations, attempting to explicitly enforce the symmetry may prevent the actual state prepared on the quantum processor from respecting the symmetry.
 This would be the case if, hypothetically, the rotations in the circuit suffered from a constant offset error that was not corrected for.
 To understand if this is an issue on existing hardware, a single plaquette was simulated in the global basis truncated at a representation of $\mathbf{8}$.
 The Hamiltonian is given by Eq.
 (14) of Ref. \cite{Ciavarella_2021}.
 A VQE state preparation procedure described in Appendix \ref{appendix:hardware} was used to prepare the vacuum state starting from the electric vacuum and to optimize the angles using gradient descent.
 VQE was performed both by enforcing CP symmetry in the rotation angles in the circuit ansatz and by allowing all three of the angles to vary freely.
 The results of both calculations are displayed in Fig. \ref{fig:VQE_one_plaq_8}.
 As this figure shows, explicitly enforcing the CP symmetry in the VQE calculation does not break the symmetry in the vacuum state prepared using VQE on this hardware.
+The ability to explicitly enforce CP symmetry in the ansatz circuit will be helpful when performing VQE calculations on larger systems where the number of free parameters is much greater.